 In addition to the requirements detailed in section 5.5.1, for minimum point solutions, a minimum of sixty percent (60%) of locations shall be accurate to within five (5) km, and eighty percent (80%) of locations accurate to within twenty (20) km.

-These accuracy requirements apply for beacons that meet the requirements of document C/S T.001 (406 MHz beacon specification).
+These accuracy requirements apply for beacons that meet the requirements of document C/S T.001 (406 MHz beacon specification), except for ELT(DT)s.

-- END OF SECTION 5-
+- END OF SECTION 5 -

 ANNEXES TO

 COSPAS-SARSAT

 LEOLUT

 PERFORMANCE SPECIFICATION

 AND DESIGN GUIDELINES